Wait…there’s a white BBQ sauce?!

 Apple Cider Vinegar – Apple cider vinegar is great with BBQ and a clear winner in this recipe.
 You could substitute the apple cider vinegar for lemon juice or white wine vinegar for similar results.

-Brown Sugar – The brown sugar is a nice touch in this sauce and is made to balance out the high acidity.
+Brown Sugar – Brown sugar is a nice touch in this sauce and is made to balance out the high acidity.
 You can omit the brown sugar, but cut back on the vinegar a little otherwise it will be too sharp.

 Cayenne – The cayenne is a nice touch of heat in this sauce but definitely not too spicy.
 You can add more cayenne if you’d like it spicier but the sauce will take on a reddish hue and won’t really be a white sauce anymore.